-[The place of performance will be designated in each TO.
-Work shall be performed at either the customer (Government) or contractor site.
-Travel to other Government or contractor facilities may be required and will be specified in each TO.
-Exercise and deployment support will be identified in applicable TOs.]
+Work shall be performed at the contractor site with exemption to allow for software test by 1 WXG.
+Travel to other Government or contractor facilities may be required and will be specified, as necessary.

 5.3 Normal Hours of Operation